Benno-K/PublicScripts/README.md

 If the connection is re-established later, you will just get your previous session as if nothing happened.
-I use this on my raspi.
+I use this on all my computers.
 I have included it in the
 ~/.profile of the user root and of my personal account.